possumpope/possumpope/README.md

 yo
 im david.
 a pleasure, im sure.
-he/him, 19
+he/him, 20
-this will mostly be for classwork but prepare for stupid projects lol
+this will mostly be for stupid projects lol enjoyyyyyyyy